beginning of content

 Life stage Number of serves

-9 to 11 year-olds 4 – 5 serves a day
+9 to 11 year-olds 4 to 5 serves a day

-12 to 13 year-olds 5 – 6 serves
+12 to 13 year-olds 5 to 6 serves a day

-14 to 18 year-olds 7+ serves
+14 to 18 year-olds 7 serves a day

-adults 3 – 6 serves a day
+Adults 4 to 6 serves a day

-pregnant people 8½ serves a day
+Pregnant people 8 to 8½ serves a day

-breastfeeding people 9 serves a day
+Breastfeeding people 9 serves a day

-A serve is one of the following:
+A serve is equal to:

 Why should I eat lean meat, poultry, fish, eggs, legumes (beans), tofu, nuts, and seeds?

-These foods contain protein, minerals, and vitamins.
-Legumes, nuts, and seeds also have dietary fibre.
-It’s good to choose a variety of foods from this group.
-Oily fish such as salmon and mackerel are very healthy.
-It is recommended that you eat these twice per week.
+It's good to choose a variety of foods from this group.
+Oily fish, such as salmon and mackerel, are very healthy.
+It's recommended that you eat these 2 times a week.

-How much protein should I eat?
+How much should I eat?

 Life stage Number of serves